 The considerable time and commitment shown by the community curators were recognised and celebrated by a range of local and national awards, including the Volunteer Team of the Year award from Museums and Heritage Award for Excellence.

-- Heritage was better interpreted through the high-quality exhibition.
+Heritage was better interpreted through the high-quality exhibition.
 Over 51,000 visitors attended the museum during the exhibition’s run.
-73% of the comments in the visitor book were positive messages about the displays such as this one: “Such a concise and thoughtful exhibition!
+73% of the comments in the visitor book were positive messages about the displays, such as: “Such a concise and thoughtful exhibition!
 Came to Manchester from Sunderland just to see this.
 Worth it!
 Solidarity forever.”

 Staff reported that the delivery of LGBT+ awareness training for everyone involved in the project was important and very effective.
 There is a plan to embed this training within induction for new starters, especially for the front of house staff.